Radio 1's Dance Anthems: History

-Radio 1's Party Anthems
+Radio 1 Dance Party Starters

-A spin-off show entitled Radio 1's Party Anthems is broadcast on BBC Radio 1 between 3pm and 4pm on Fridays.
+A spin-off show entitled Radio 1 Dance Party Starters is broadcast on BBC Radio 1 and BBC Radio 1 Dance between 3pm and 4pm on Fridays.
 It features one hour of feel-good classic and contemporary dance tracks as well as dance remixes of current popular songs.

-Radio 1's Party Anthems was created in July 2019 by rebranding the Friday edition of Dance Anthems as part of the introduction of the Radio 1 Anthems series of shows, however the format of the show remains very similar to its predecessor (the only difference being that a small number of classic dance tracks are now played in addition to contemporary dance tracks and remixes).
+Radio 1's Party Anthems was created in July 2019 by rebranding the Friday edition of Dance Anthems as part of the introduction of the Radio 1 Anthems series of shows, however the format of the show remained very similar to its predecessor (the only difference being that a small number of classic dance tracks were now played in addition to contemporary dance tracks and remixes).
 The show was originally presented by Scott Mills and broadcast between 6pm and 7pm on Fridays; however, schedule changes from September 2020 meant that the show moved to an earlier 3pm to 4pm timeslot on Fridays and was now hosted by Dev.
 In December 2020, Dev left BBC Radio 1 and was replaced as presenter by Matt Edmondson and Mollie King from January 2021 onwards.

 From October 2022 until February 2023, Jamie Laing temporarily co-presented with Edmondson whilst King was on maternity leave.
 Edmondson and King presented their last edition in May 2024 before their move to Monday–Thursday afternoons later that year; the show was hosted by a rotating set of guest presenters for the remainder of 2024 before Sam MacGregor and Danni Diston became permanent presenters in January 2025.
-The pair's increasing appearances on the weekday Going Home show due to the absence of its regular presenters meant that Party Anthems presenting duties again rotated in the summer months, with Lauren Layfield, Conor Knight and GK Barry among the hosts.
+The pair's increasing appearances on the weekday Going Home show due to the absence of its regular presenters meant that Party Anthems presenting duties again rotated in the summer months, with Lauren Layfield, Conor Knight, GK Barry, Danny Mylo and Rosie Madison among the hosts.

+MacGregor and Diston resuming the slot in September 2025 coincided with a change of the show's name to Radio 1 Dance Party Starters and its simulcast on BBC Radio 1 Dance.
+Pre-recorded shows with Jess Iszatt presenting are now also broadcast throughout the week on Radio 1 Dance.

-Special editions of Radio 1's Party Anthems have aired on New Year's Eve since 2019, presented by Scott Mills (2019), Charlie Hedges (2019, 2022–2023, 2024–2025), Jordan North (2019−2020, 2020−2021, 2021–2022), Arielle Free (2020), James Cusack (2021, 2023, 2024), Connor Coates (2023, 2024), and Charlie Tee (2022, 2023–2024).
+Special editions of the programme have aired on New Year's Eve since 2019, presented by Scott Mills (2019), Charlie Hedges (2019, 2022–2023, 2024–2025), Jordan North (2019−2020, 2020−2021, 2021–2022), Arielle Free (2020), James Cusack (2021, 2023, 2024, 2025), Connor Coates (2023, 2024, 2025–2026), Charlie Tee (2022, 2023–2024), Emil Franchi (2025) and Lauren Redfern (2025).